 by Texas Homesteader ~

-RancherMan & I are beginning beekeepers learning to raise our own hives of bees using the popular Langstroth hive.
+RancherMan & I are raising our own hives of bees using the popular Langstroth hive.
 If you’ve been following our Beekeeping Series, you’ll know we’ve already discussed preparation steps before you ever get your bees, then the steps needed when you actually receive your bees and even another post about internal hive inspections needed periodically.
 (I’ve added links to all of those posts below)

 When Is It Time To Expand The Hive?